DorianMas/DorianMas/README.md

 <h5 align="justify">After five years spent in communication agencies as Project Manager, 2022 marks a turning point in my career with a retraining in web development.
 I have just completed the <a href="https://www.lereacteur.io/">Reacteur bootcamp</a> during which I have worked on several frontend and fullstack projects.
 You can find most of them in my Github repositories.</h5>

-- 🔭 I’m currently working on a MVP with a private repository, available on demand.

-- 🌱 I’m learning **Javascript & React** and discovering TypeScript
+- 🌱 I’m learning **Javascript & React** and discovering TypeScript & Redux

 <img align="right" src="https://media.giphy.com/media/z5iCvo1oCbqt7ukMQs/giphy.gif">